AmandaKwok28/crave/README.md

 ### Frontend & E2E Testing

 Frontend & E2E tests are run using [Cypress](https://www.cypress.io/).
-Simply navigate to the `web/` directory and (assuming all development prerequisites are currently installed) run the following:
+First, both the backend and frontend servers must be running (refer back to `## Developing`).
+Then, simply navigate to the `web/` directory and (assuming all development prerequisites are currently installed) run the following:

 ```bash
 pnpm test